jtsuvile/git-tutorial/step_3_making_your_own_repository.md

   You can find your origin address on your new repository, under the button 'clone or download'.
 If you have ssh keys set up, use SSH, if not, use HTTP.
   * Check your remote with `git remote -v`
   * Push your repository to _origin master_

+7. Advanced: Try to undo something you've done
+One of the best reasons to use version control is that you can undo pretty much anything that you've done at any point in the history of the code.
+There are a few different ways to do this depending on how far you got with that change.
+A nice explanation can be found e.g. here https://github.blog/2015-06-08-how-to-undo-almost-anything-with-git/ .
+This is a nice diagram for reference https://raw.githubusercontent.com/emmajane/gitforteams/master/resources/workflow-undoing-changes.png